daltskin/SmartThingsNet/docs/RulesApi.md

 <a name="createrule"></a>
 # **CreateRule**
-> Object CreateRule (string authorization, string locationId, RuleRequest request)
+> Object CreateRule (string locationId, RuleRequest request)

 Create a rule